 There are all kinds of assertions on the internet about the wonders of garlic.
 Many of those claims are prefaced with ‘may’ or ‘might’ and are often unproven and speculative.
 What we do know about garlic is that it contains sulfur compounds that when crushed, chopped or chewed enter the digestive tract.
 They’re considered an immune booster because they stimulate white blood cells that provide protection from infection and antioxidants that protect immune cells.

 Sometimes what’s good for us is also good for our chickens.
 I’m not about to make wild claims about all the things it might be good for.
-I’ll stick to what is known: garlic has a long history of being used to treat chickens for intestinal parasites because it disrupts their mobility, food absorption and reduction by blocking fat synthesis.
-It’s also believed that external biting parasites (i.e. mites and lice) prefer hosts that don’t taste of garlic.
+I’ll stick to what is known: garlic has a long history of being used to treat chickens for intestinal parasites because it disrupts their mobility and food absorption by blocking fat synthesis.
+It’s also believed that external biting parasites (i.e. mites and lice) prefer hosts that don’t taste of garlic; in fact, some commercial anti-parasitics contain garlic.

 I’m not motivated to have my hens produce the biggest eggs, but rather on maintaining the health of my flock.

-I alternate putting Apple Cider Vinegar (ACV) and crushed garlic in my flocks’ waterers: 2- 4 crushed cloves in each 3.25 litre container for one day several times a month.
+I alternate putting Apple Cider Vinegar (ACV) and crushed garlic in my flocks’ waterers: 2- 4 crushed cloves in each 1 gallon container for one day several times a month.